We’ll have a look at the Alfawise AR182 BLDC, a budget cordless stick vacuum option for folks looking for a cost-effective option.

 The difference between this product and the F8 is the clearance of which the main floor tool has.

-It doesn’t have much clearance so it can clean up only stuff as large as Quaker oats.
+It doesn’t have much clearance to clean up only stuff as large as Quaker oats.
 It will struggle with large stuff such as Fruit loops.

-Since the tool has a low profile, Alfawise put in three small openings in front of the tool to fit large bits of dirt.
+Since the tool has a low profile, Alfawise put in three small openings to fit large bits of dirt in front of the tool.

 To see how effective the Alfawise AR1828 BLDC, I put it through a series of tests to see how well it picks up the surface and embedded dirt.